Donal McKeown: Auxiliary Bishop of Down and Connor

 McKeown was appointed auxiliary bishop-elect for the Diocese of Down and Connor and titular bishop of Cell Ausaille by Pope John Paul II on 21 February 2001, the first Irish bishop to be appointed in the third millennium.
 He was consecrated by the Bishop of Down and Connor, Patrick Walsh, on 29 April in St Peter's Cathedral, Belfast.

 In response to a 2007 decision by Amnesty International to campaign for the legalisation of abortion in certain circumstances, McKeown supported the decision of Catholic schools in the diocese to disband their Amnesty International support groups, on the grounds that it would no longer be appropriate to promote the organisation in their schools.

 It was reported in an article in The Irish News that the mention of McKeown as a possible successor to Walsh as Bishop of Down and Connor was actively opposed by some priests in the diocese, who regarded him as being "too soft" on the issue of integrated education.
 This opposition was branded a "Stop Donal" campaign.

-McKeown also served as a member of the Irish Catholic Bishops’ Conference, with responsibility for the promotion of Catholic education, youth ministry, university chaplaincies and the promotion of vocations.
+McKeown also served as a member of the Irish Catholic Bishops' Conference, with responsibility for the promotion of Catholic education, youth ministry, university chaplaincies and the promotion of vocations.
 His interests include the interface between faith and the empirical sciences, and working with Catholic schools in Norway, Denmark, Lithuania, Poland and Germany.

 McKeown also served as a member of the Irish Catholic Bishops' Conference and its committee on education, and chaired its committees on vocations and youth.
 He led the youth of the diocese to World Youth Day in 2002 and 2005, and also travelled to Rome alongise his brother bishops for their quinquennial visit ad limina in 2006.

 McKeown is also a regular contributor on Thought for the Day on BBC Radio Ulster.

 Bishop of Derry

 McKeown was appointed Bishop-elect of Derry by Pope Francis on 25 February 2014.

 He was installed on 6 April in St Eugene's Cathedral, Derry.

+After his 75th birthday on 12 April 2025 Canon law requires all bishops to submit their resignation to the Pope at the age of 75.
+Bishop McKeown submitted his resignation on 12 April 2025 and now awaits for his successor to be appointed.

 Apostolic Administrator of Down and Connor

 Following the appointment of Noël Treanor as Apostolic Nuncio to the European Union on 26 November 2022, McKeown was announced as Apostolic Administrator of Down and Connor on 21 January 2023.
-He will serve in this role until the consecration of a new bishop.
+He will serve in this role until the installation of Alan McGuckian, following his appointment as Bishop of Down and Connor on 2 February 2024.